Piet Joubert: Later political career

 In 1883 he was a candidate in the Transvaal presidential election, but received only 1,171 votes as against 3,431 cast for Kruger.
 After losing to Kruger again in the 1888 elections, he ran against Kruger for a third time in the 1893 elections, standing as the representative of the comparatively progressive section of the Boers, who wished in some measure to redress the grievances of the Uitlander population which had grown up on the Rand.
 The poll (though there is good reason for believing that the voting lists had been manipulated by Kruger's agents) was declared to have resulted in 7911 votes being cast for Kruger and 7246 for Joubert.
 After a protest Joubert acquiesced to Kruger's continued presidency.

 He stood again in 1898, but the Jameson raid had occurred meantime and the voting was 12,858 for Kruger and 2,001 for Joubert.
 Joubert's position had then become much weakened by accusations of treachery and of sympathy with the Uitlander agitation.
 He was a South African Freemason.

-He was appointed twice as the Vice President on Kruger, first time from May 1883 until the elections of 1888, and second time after the death of Nicolaas Smit from May 1896 until his death 28 March 1900.
+He was elected twice as the Vice President, first time in May 1883.
+However, he resigned in October 1884 due to differences with Paul Kruger with respect to the policy in British Bechuanaland.
+Joubert was elected second time as Vice President after the death of Nicolaas Smit in May 1896 and he served until his own death on 28 March 1900.

 Second Boer War

 He took little part in the negotiations that culminated in the ultimatum sent to Great Britain by Kruger in 1899, and though he immediately assumed nominal command of the operations on the outbreak of hostilities, he gave up to others the chief share in the direction of the war, through his inability or neglect to impose upon them his own will.
 His cautious nature, which had in early life gained him the sobriquet of Slim Piet (Clever Piet), joined to a lack of determination and assertiveness that characterized his whole career, led him to act mainly on the defensive; and the strategically offensive movements of the Boer forces, such as Elandslaagte and Willow Grange, appear to have been neither planned nor executed by him.

+Deneys Reitz found Joubert to be "unequal to the burden" of command, citing amongst other incidents how he declined to exploit the British retreat at the Battle of Lombard's Kop during the siege of Ladysmith.
+According to Reitz, Joubert quoted an old Dutch saying: "When God holds out a finger, don't take the whole hand".